andersemil/laxity-assets/README.md

 ### Find references to any asset or object
-Right-clicking on any asset in the Project Window or the Scene Hierarchy and selecting 'Find references' will open the Finder window and list all references to it in the open scenes.
+Right-clicking on any asset in the Project Window or the Scene Hierarchy and selecting 'Arancia / Find references' will open the Finder window and list all references to it in the open scenes.
 If there is only one, it will immediately be highlighted on it's exact location in the Inspector.

 ### Find missing references and missing scripts in open scenes